 You may also want to check out Resize & Compress PDF – PDF Editing Via API

-The next step is to find the ‘Open With>TextEdit‘ and right click on it.
+The next step is to find the file.
+Right click on it and chose ‘Open With>TextEdit‘.
 You can also choose another text editor if you have one just in case you want to do it differently.

 In the ‘Compression Quality‘ field, you will see that it is set to ‘0’ by default.
 Look at it and you can set it to any number you want to.
 They range from 1 which is the least compressed, to the -1 which is the most compressed.

-Once you have named the files to match the names, you then copy/paste them back into the /System/Library/Filters directory.
-Doing this will add new options for the compression you selected to the your ‘Export’ menu.
+Once you have named the files to match the names, you then copy/paste them back into the /System/Library/Filters or /System/Library/PDF Services directory.
+This step may require administration authentication.
+Doing this will add new options for the compression you selected to your ‘Export’ menu.
 Remember, you can dabble with the numbers and values if you don’t really like these suggestions.

 Don’t miss reading From XPS To DOC & PDF – Why & How To Do It